Table of contents: Thermostat fault diagnostics ↓ Removal the thermostat ↓ Checking the Thermostat ↓

 7 Thermostat

 Using a thermometer, you can independently check whether the thermostat opens at the required temperature.
-The data for opening it are given in the table and depend on the type of engine.
+The data for its opening are given in the table and depend on the engine type.

-Check if the valve disc rises from its place (fully open).
+Check if the valve plate lifts out of its place (opens completely).